 In 2018 her poem was longlisted for the Troubadour International Prize.

 In 2018 she received an honourable mention for the national poetry competition Mons.
 Amante Buontempo.

-In 2017 she was recognised by the Network of Young Women Leaders as a leading female artist in Malta.
+In 2017, the Network of Young Women Leaders recognised her as a leading female artist in Malta.

 In 2015 she was shortlisted for a literary excellence award for her poem ‘Burying the Dark’, which has been published in an anthology by Magic Oxygen in the UK.